 Self-love, my liege, is not so vile a sin, as self-neglecting. – William Shakespeare, Henry V.

-We rarely reinforce the notion that putting ourselves first is a healthy practice.
+We rarely reinforce the idea that putting ourselves first is a healthy practice.
 We might reflect on what that might look like.
 Rehearse what we might say or do.
-We may have explored self-love or even becoming more selfish.
+We may have even explored practicing self-love or even becoming more selfish.

 Yet somehow, putting ourselves first escapes us.